vivickysummer/gcnotes/TAIYIgcstart13.0.0.md

 source ~/.bashrc
 source ~/.GC
 ```
-a bashrc template is here, copy it to your own home dir
+a .bashrc template is here, copy it to your own home dir
 ```
 # Source global definitions
 if [ -f /etc/bashrc ]; then